Vacation rental insurance is a proven way to protect your property from unexpected events and adversities.

 Farmers’ prepackaged policy offers the following options:

 Customers who buy multiple policies from Farmers Insurance get discounts from the company.

 Nationwide is a large company that provides personal and business coverage in all 50 US states.
-Nationwide offers vacation rental insurance for owners which is called a Business Liability Policy.
+Nationwide offers short-term rental property insurance which is called a Business Liability Policy.